-Based on a model founded in 1998 in Dallas, Texas, Project Transformation Central Texas will launch in 2017 to address three unique challenges with one program: 1) how to meet the academic, physical, social-emotional, and spiritual needs of children from low-income communities, 2) how to provide meaningful ways for college-age young adults to explore ministry opportunities and develop as young principled leaders for the church and the world; and 3) how to help revitalize churches in underserved communities.
+Based on a model founded in 1998 in Dallas, Texas, Project Transformation Central Texas launched in 2017 to address three unique challenges with one program: 1) how to meet the academic, physical, social-emotional, and spiritual needs of children from low-income communities, 2) how to provide meaningful ways for college-age young adults to explore ministry opportunities and develop as young principled leaders for the church and the world; and 3) how to help revitalize churches in underserved communities.

 Children – College students – Churches.
 This is a win-win-win formula where relationships are at the heart of everything we do.
 It is through relationships that lives and communities are transformed.

 Our mission underscores our ultimate purpose: to transform communities.
 This end result is highlighted in the center of our theory of change diagram.